-Market Risk reviews the Bank's market risk limits at least semi-annually.
-Limit reviews appropriately consider the underlying trading, investing and hedging strategies of the business, along with capital or regulatory requirements, as appropriate.
+As part of its holistic analysis of the JPMCB Berhad market risk, Market Risk must review market risk limits for JPMCB Berhad at least semi-annually.
+Limit reviews must consider the underlying trading, investing and hedging strategies of the business as well as capital or regulatory requirements where applicable.